NOTyeamu/Minecraft-Server-Manager/README.md

 🚀 One-click launch: Manage your server through convenient "Start" and "Restart" buttons.

-📝 Built-in editor: Edit server.properties and other configs right in the application.
+📝 Built-in editor: Edit server.properties and other configs right in the program.
 No more opening files through Notepad.

 💻 Smart console: Full command input and real-time viewing of server logs.